OlinDSA2025/olindsa2025.github.io/in_class/day10.md

 ## Course Feedback Activity Coming Next Time

 It's about that time when it would be really useful for us to do a feedback activity.
 I'm not quite ready to run it today, and I want to prioritize helping you get going on the homework.
 We'll do the feedback activity next class.
+If you have some spare brain cycles, think a bit about the positives, negatives, and ideas for improvement with respect to the class.

 ## Divide and Conquer and Intro to Dynamic Programming

 Today is going to primarily be about getting practice with divide and conquer algorithms.
-We'll also throw in a few other recursive algorithms (that may not quite fit the mold of divide and conquer) as well.
+We'll also throw in a recursive algorithm that doesn't quite fit the mold of divide and conquer.

 **Problem 1** Solve the maximum contiguous subsequence problem by determining a divide and conquer algorithm to solve it.
 Once you have the algorithm, use the master theorem to determine its runtime.